 CLCAC is always looking for opportunities to strengthen and grow as we strive to be the best.
-In the 2015-2016 financial year the CLCAC commenced a comprehensive review of the Land and Sea Program.
-The purpose of the review is to identify:
+In the 2016-17 financial year the CLCAC finalised a comprehensive review of the Land and Sea Program.
+The purpose of the review was to identify:

-- · Area's for improving efficiencies; - · Operational gaps including skills, capacity, resourcing; - · Workforce planning priorities and career pathways; - Future risks including externalities like funding models and recommended responses to these; - Optimum resourcing and operating models; and - Future opportunities for program expansion and sustainability, specifically opportunities for innovation, partnering and commercialisation of the programs competitive strengths.
+- Benefits of the program - Areas for improving efficiencies - Operational gaps including skills, capacity, resourcing - Workforce planning priorities and career pathways - Future risks including externalities like funding models and recommended responses to these - Optimum resourcing and operating models - Future opportunities for program expansion and sustainability, specifically opportunities for innovation, partnering and commercialisation of the programs competitive strengths.